Mahō no Mako-chan: Main characters

-The young man Mako once saved from drowning.
-He had been on a cruise ship that was hit by a tsunami.
-Mako falls in love with him but once she becomes human, he's not found so easily.
-Akira is actually a drifter who does odd jobs and arrives and leaves town at will.
-Eventually he realizes Mako was the one who saved him that fateful night.
-In the original series proposal, his name was "Shinichi," which was used for the Spanish dub.
+Akira is a young man that Maco saved from a shipwreck.
+Akira is a drifter who does odd jobs, so he and Maco do not cross paths very often.
+He is waiting to meet the person who saved him that fateful night.
+In the original series proposal, his name was "Shinichi", which was used for the Spanish dub.
 He is modeled after Ken Takakura.

+The Italian dub changes his name to "Alex".